ibmdb/RIBMDB/README.md

 ### Important Environment Variables and Download Essentials

-`IBM_DB_HOME :`
+`RIBMDB_HOME :`

 - USE:
 	- On distributed platforms, set this environment variable if you want to avoid downloading of clidriver from the [IBM Hosted URL](#downloadCli) or from the internet.

 - HOW:
-	- On distributed platforms, set **IBM_DB_HOME** environment variable to a pre-installed **db2 client or server installation directory**.
+	- On distributed platforms, set **RIBMDB_HOME** environment variable to a pre-installed **db2 client or server installation directory**.

-`IBM_DB_INSTALLER_URL :`
+`RIBMDB_INSTALLER_URL :`

 - USE:
 	- Set this environment variable to by-pass the IBM Hosted URL for downloading odbc/clidriver.

 - HOW:
-	- Set **IBM_DB_INSTALLER_URL** environment variable with alternate odbc/clidriver downloading URL link or with locally downloaded "tar/zipped clidriver's parent directory path.
+	- Set **RIBMDB_INSTALLER_URL** environment variable with alternate odbc/clidriver downloading URL link or with locally downloaded "tar/zipped clidriver's parent directory path.

 - TIP:
-	- If you don't have alternate hosting URL then, you can download the tar/zipped file of clidriver from the [IBM Hosted URL](#downloadCli) and can set the **IBM_DB_INSTALLER_URL** environment variable to the downloaded "tar/zipped clidriver's" parent directory path.
+	- If you don't have alternate hosting URL then, you can download the tar/zipped file of clidriver from the [IBM Hosted URL](#downloadCli) and can set the **RIBMDB_INSTALLER_URL** environment variable to the downloaded "tar/zipped clidriver's" parent directory path.
 No need to untar/unzip the clidriver and do not change the name of downloaded file.

 ### <a name="downloadCli"></a> Download clidriver ([based on your platform & architecture](#systemDetails)) from the below IBM Hosted URL:
 > [DOWNLOAD CLI DRIVER](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/)